SumoLogic/sumologic-content/Sumo_Logic_Log_Searching/README.md

-# Sumo Logic for Traces
+# Sumo Logic Log Searching
-Sumo Logic Community Content for Traces that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).
+Sumo Logic Community Content for Log Searching that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).

-This folder is used to share content that is related to Tracing in Sumo Logic (Dashboards, Searches, Alerts, etc).
+This folder is used to share content that is related to Log searching in Sumo Logic, including:
+- Complex queries / query hacks
+- Helpful alerts
+- Search optimizations
+- Best practices
+- etc

 ### To use the content:
 - Download the JSON file(s).